Review: The AirTV 2 – A Better Broadcast TV DVR Than Tablo?

 Most people would never do that, but he lives in a part of the country that is between TV markets, so the AirTV guide that comes up does not encompass all of the channels he is able to get.
 As a result, he can’t watch or record all of the channels that are available with the AirTV.

-Both the AirTV 2 and Tablo make it easy to play back recorded shows.
-Neither have commercial skip.
-However, the Tablo seems more responsive when I manually skip ahead.
 On AirTV 2, when I press the “30” button to skip ahead by 30 seconds, it takes about 4 seconds to respond.
 Not ideal for rapidly skipping commercials.
+This is actually kind of a big drawback.

 In my testing, the AirTV was pretty solid.
 The main bug I encountered was that sometimes the sound would go out after selecting a new channel.
 This could be easily fixed by closing the channel and selecting it again.